datafold/os-diff-pr-tutorial/README.md

 <img width="792" alt="Screen Shot 2022-11-11 at 12 16 12 PM" src="https://user-images.githubusercontent.com/1799931/201425563-8dfec65c-f91c-4b91-b8ad-4e2dc54cef3d.png">

+As expected, 123 of the conflicts are explained by missing primary key values.
+We'll proceed to explore both the missing primary keys as well as the conflicting values in the `status` column.

 **Check whether missing primary keys are missing from PR or Prod.**

 ```